rodrigolustosa/R-GOES-imagery-viewer/README.md

 install.packages("fields")
 install.packages("maps")
 ```
-**If you are using Linux**, it is necessary to install some dependencies before trying to install packages ([this page](https://blog.zenggyu.com/en/post/2018-01-29/installing-r-r-packages-e-g-tidyverse-and-rstudio-on-ubuntu-linux/) shows everything you need to know about installing R, RStudio and packages).
+**If you are using Linux**, it is necessary to install some dependencies before trying to install packages ([this page](https://blog.zenggyu.com/en/post/2018-01-29/installing-r-r-packages-e-g-tidyverse-and-rstudio-on-ubuntu-linux/) shows everything you need to know about installing R, RStudio and packages in Linux).
 If you already have installed R (r-base), run the following code in your terminal:
 ```
 sudo apt install r-base-dev
 sudo apt install libcurl4-openssl-dev libssl-dev libxml2-dev